What does “Case Was Transferred” mean?

 If you're stuck on this status

 If your case was transferred and shows no activity for 90+ days, check the processing times for the new office.
 If outside normal times, you can submit an e-Request.
-Note that some transfers occur because a field office interview was requested — check your mail for a notice.
+Some transfers happen because a field office interview was requested, so check your mail as well.

 What to do now